-Symbolism in Neon Genesis Evangelion
+Symbolism in Neon Genesis Evangelion: Religion and War

 Each of the "Angels" in Evangelion has a religious significance to their name.
 I know this from a talk I heard on the subject at Anime Midwest, but I'm unable to find that information online easily.
 But basically, each of the Angel's names has a meaning associated with the form the Angel takes, from Jewish, Christian, or even Islamic mythology.
 Some of this mythology is obscure, but take my word for it, the references are there.
 This list is a good start for all the "el" names.
-Basically, angels tend to have names ending in the suffix "el" which means "of God", since Angels are messengers of God.
+For one, angels usually have names ending in the suffix "el" which means "of God", since Angels are messengers of God.

-I think the choice of obscure angel names over more well-known ones like Raphael, Michael, and Gabriel, may have been to obscure the symbolism or to make it less offensive to Christians, but I'm not 100% sure.
+I think the choice of obscure angel names over more well-known ones like Raphael, Michael, and Gabriel, may have been to obscure the symbolism, or to make it less offensive to Christians, but I'm not sure.
 However, having the Angels be monstrous and inhuman in appearance is actually exactly correct in terms of how angels are described in Biblical texts.
 In fact, the first reaction all human characters in Biblical stories respond to angels with is fear.

 You don't have to be a Biblical scholar to note the many similarities between the Christian end of the world, as described in the Book of the Revelation, and many of the elements of Evangelion.
 Mainly, Lilith.